 “What are those?” you might ask.
 That’s how the Japanese call their bathhouses.
 It’s a unique experience because they put a lot of detail and effort into it.
 There are many of course, but they are all equal when it come to high quality.
 The water temperature can only be described as “perfect”.
 Most of them have a natural feel: with rough, unworked stone, bamboo, plants… It was the most relaxing experience I could find there or anywhere to be truthful.

 There are many more things to talk about and experience in Japan, like visiting Mt.
-Fuji; tasting sake; being there when sakura petals fall… It really takes going there for yourself to fully appreciate the place and the culture.
+Fuji; tasting sake; enjoying a snow festival or a penis festival; being there when sakura petals fall… It really takes going there for yourself to fully appreciate the place and the culture.
 You won’t regret it, I promise.